paretoman/votekit/src/pages/architecture.md

         * Some of the following is output.
         * for electionMethods
             * List of votes:
-                * votePop - the fraction of the population that voted.
+                * votePop - the fraction of the population that voted as listed.
                 * scoreVotes - a list of votes.
 Each vote has a score for each candidate.
                 * rankingVotes - a list of votes.
 Each vote has a rank for each candidate.
                 * cansByRank - a list of votes.
 Each vote is a list indexed by ranking.
 A list of candidates is at each ranking.
             * preComputedTallies:
-                * tallyFractions
+                * tallyFractions - a tally for each candidate.
-                * pairwiseTallyFractions
+                * pairwiseTallyFractions - a tally for each pair of candidates.
-                * rankingTallyFractions
         * for viz
             * cellData:
                 * {ranking, cells}